Watt steam engine

 A late version of a Watt double-acting steam engine, built by D. Napier & Son (London) in 1832, now in the lobby of the Superior Technical School of Industrial Engineers of the UPM (Madrid).
 Steam engines of this kind propelled the Industrial Revolution in Great Britain and the world.

-The Watt steam engine was an invention of James Watt that was the driving force of the Industrial Revolution.
-According to the Encyclopædia Britannica, it was "the first truly efficient steam engine", with the history of hydraulic engineering extending through ancient water mills, to modern nuclear reactors.
+The Watt steam engine was an invention of James Watt that was a driving force of the Industrial Revolution.
+According to the Encyclopædia Britannica, it was "the first truly efficient steam engine".

 Conception

 The Watt steam engine was inspired by the Newcomen atmospheric engine, which was introduced by Thomas Newcomen in 1712.
 At the end of the power stroke, the weight of the object being moved by the engine pulled the piston to the top of the cylinder as steam was introduced.
 Then the cylinder was cooled by a spray of water, which caused the steam to condense, forming a partial vacuum in the cylinder.
 Atmospheric pressure on the top of the piston pushed it down, lifting the work object.
 James Watt noticed that it required significant amounts of heat to warm the cylinder back up to the point where steam could enter the cylinder without immediately condensing.
-When the cylinder was warm enough that it became filled with steam the next power stroke could commence.
+When the cylinder was warm enough that it became filled with steam, the next power stroke could commence.

 Watt realised that the heat needed to warm the cylinder could be saved by adding a separate condensing cylinder.
 After the power cylinder was filled with steam, a valve was opened to the secondary cylinder, allowing the steam to flow into it and be condensed, which drew the steam from the main cylinder causing the power stroke.
 The condensing cylinder was water cooled to keep the steam condensing.
 At the end of the power stroke, the valve was closed so the power cylinder could be filled with steam as the piston moved to the top.
 The result was the same cycle as Newcomen's design, but without any cooling of the power cylinder which was immediately ready for another stroke.

 Watt worked on the design over a period of several years, introducing the condenser, and introducing improvements to practically every part of the design.
 Notably, Watt performed a lengthy series of trials on ways to seal the piston in the cylinder, which considerably reduced leakage during the power stroke, preventing power loss.
 All of these changes produced a more reliable design which used half as much coal to produce the same amount of power.